 Nurses are in high demand.
 About a third of RNs will reach retirement age within the next 15 years.
 Add to that the aging-related medical needs of the baby boomer generation, along with a nationwide increase in chronic conditions like obesity and diabetes, and the growing need for new nurses becomes clear.

 Our healthcare system’s focus on preventive care and a surge in the number of Americans with medical insurance make nursing synonymous with job security.
-In fact, the state of Texas is on track to experience a 24 percent growth in employment for nurses from 2016 to 2026 (Bureau of Labor Statistics).
+In fact, the state of Texas is on track to experience a 17 percent growth in employment for nurses from 2018 to 2028.

 2. Choice of Settings